 Aided by funds raised via the Boost the Budget, Armstrong has since added impressively to his squad, so optimism is high among supporters ahead of season 2020-21, though it promises to be challenging for many non-league clubs.

-The unusual circumstances means commercial revenue is likely to be down as the economy deals with a downturn, but if required Darlington can count on their fans to do their bit.
+The unusual circumstances means commercial revenue is likely to be down as the economy deals with a downturn, but if required Darlington can always count on their fans to do their bit.